matn7/CS-Notes/src/main/java/angular/README.md

 **Modules**

 - AppModule:
-    - Service available app-wide.
+    - Service available app-wide
-    - Use root injector.
+    - Use root injector
     - **Should be the default!**
 - AppComponent (or other Components):
-    - Service available in component tree.
+    - Service available in component tree
-    - Use component-specific injector.
+    - Use component-specific injector
-    - **Use if service is only relevant for component tree**.
+    - **Use if service is only relevant for component tree**
 - Eager-loaded Module:
-    - Service available app-wide.
+    - Service available app-wide
-    - Use root injector.
+    - Use root injector
-    - **Avoid this!**.
+    - **Avoid this!**
 - Lazy-loaded Module:
-    - Service available in loaded module.
+    - Service available in loaded module
-    - Use child injector.
+    - Use child injector
-    - **Use if service should be scoped to loaded module**.
+    - **Use if service should be scoped to loaded module**

 ### Ahead of Time (AoT) vs Just in Time (JiT) Compilation